-PHP can only copy, rename or move files that are of the same owner with the php script.
+PHP can only copy, rename or move files that are of the same owner with who is running the PHP script.
 After making sure of this, you can proceed to:

 Copy a file to another place in PHP: